 On occasions it is necessary to operate with a backlog for the reporting of non-urgent specimens.
-At such times the reporting turnaround times will increase.
-The clinical information provided with the request is used to decide which cases will be placed into the backlog.
-During particularly busy times slides from the backlog will be sent off-site for remote reporting.
+At such times the reporting turnaround times may increase.
+The clinical information provided on the request form is used to decide which cases will be placed